 A higher level of nursing leadership

 In response to market demand, Alverno College launched a post-master’s Doctorate of Nursing Practice degree that can be completed in as few as 18 months.
 This program is for nurses looking to increase their marketability and maximize their potential for career growth.
-Alverno’s JoAnn McGrath School of Nursing is fully accredited and widely recognized as one of the top nursing programs in Wisconsin.
+Alverno’s JoAnn McGrath School of Nursing and Health Professions is fully accredited and widely recognized as one of the top nursing programs in Wisconsin.